jhosm/jhosm.github.io/_posts/2015-08-25-an-old-story-about-performance.md

 We built a StringBuilder, changed the way we... changed the DOM and... got the page loading in about 1 second!
 Success!
 Could we have made it even faster?
 Probably.
 But we had reached a point were it didn't really matter.

 Would I have gone to all this trouble today?
 It depends, but in the case of that application, probably not.
 Why?
 Because technology have moved on and matured.
 Even without most of those optimizations, the application would probably be fast enough nowadays.
 Browsers provide us with incredibly powerful development tools.
 Broadband (and wi-fi) internet is extremely fast.
 Javascript engines have improved by leaps and bounds.
 Web apps provide a nicer user experience than most desktop applications, in my opinion.

-Mobile web isn't there yet.
-But it will.
-The advantages are just to compelling (a theme for another post... someday... maybe).
+I'm not alone in that belief.
+My current internet connection is lousy (a very uncommon scenario nowadays) and even Google's homepage is slow to load!

+Why am I telling this story?
+Two options:

+1. As we get older, we like to tell stories about the old days and how we've seen it all before, that's why.
+2. This story has a lot of useful nuggets for the mobile web today, so I'm sharing my (immense) wisdom.
+I've never built a mobile web app (but I listened to a lot of experts on mobile web performance issues).
+[OutSystems](http://www.outsystems.com) has many of those.

+You choose the one you like most!
+Number 1?
+I thought so...